tomaszeman/Xunit.Extensions.Ordering/README.md

 }
 ```

-### Notes about AssemblyFixture implementation
+### Notes about AssemblyFixture

-The reason why I don't separete this functionality into separate package is that I need to rewrite TestFramework for ordering puposes and AssemblyFixtures are often usable side by side with ordering and integration testing.
+The reason why I don't split this functionality into two packages is that I need to rewrite TestFramework for ordering puposes and AssemblyFixtures are often used side by side with ordering and integration testing.

 *Kick started by [Xunit example](https://github.com/xunit/samples.xunit/tree/master/AssemblyFixtureExample) by Brad Wilson.
 I've presered his original comments where it was applicable.*